[Mr George Howarth in the Chair]

 So while prisoners are practising and training inside, their families and those outside can be doing similar things, which is almost an interactivity between two different locations, bringing people together.
 Parkruns have other things apart from physical activity—lessening mental stress and keeping focused mind-wise and body-wise for the outside.

-As an activity that prisoners and staff can do together, parkruns also break down barriers and builds cohesion among the prison warders and prison officers and the inmates.
+As an activity that prisoners and staff can do together, parkruns also break down barriers and build cohesion among the prison warders and prison officers and the inmates.
 We are all aware of some places where conflict and aggression happen sometimes because of where people are, but this is a way we can do things better.
 I again quote parkrun organiser Matt Shields:

 “For everyone involved we feel this is a win, win”.